Allegheny-ComputerScience-600-Sum2022/cmpsc-600-senior-thesis-proposal/proposal.md

 repository to learn how to properly build and release this PDFs.

 Including references throughout requires a specific pseudo-Markdown tag, demonstrated in the following blockquote.
 (Inspect the `proposal.md` file to see the format.)

 > A citation, when included correctly, will appear as it does at the end of this
 > sentence. [@plaat1996research]

+These sources must be added in `bibtex` format to the `references.bib` file for citation and referencing to occur.

 Two things specific to this template to also keep in mind: